 Low transferrin or TIBC

-Disorder | Ferritin | Iron | TIBC or Transferrin | Transferrin saturation |
+Disorder | Ferritin | Iron | TIBC or Transferrin | Percentage of transferrin saturation |

-Iron deficiency | Low | Low | High | Low |
+Iron deficiency and iron deficiency anaemia | Low | Low | High | Low |

 Haemochromatosis | High | High | Low | High |

-Chronic illness | Normal/High | Low | Low | Low |
+Chronic illness | Normal or high | Low | Low | |

-Haemolytic anaemia | High | High | Normal/Low | High |
+Haemolytic anaemia | High | High | Normal or low | High |

-Iron poisoning | Normal | High | Normal | High |
+Iron poisoning (usually only seen in young children who swallow iron tablets because they look like lollies). | Normal | High | Normal | High |

 Reference intervals